ueberdosis/hocuspocus/docs/server/hooks.md

 ### onStoreDocument

-The `onStoreDocument` hooks are called after the document has been changed (after the onChange hook) and can be used to store the changed document to a persistent storage.
+The `onStoreDocument` hooks are called after the document has been changed (after the onChange hook) or when connection destroyed and can be used to store the changed document to a persistent storage.
 Calls to `onStoreDocument` are debounced by default (see `debounce` and `maxDebounce` configuration options).